 They present their own case studies, individual projects and group work in front of industry professionals.
 More than 50% of course staff are leading practitioners in their field of activity.

-The triple-sectoral approach -international trade, logistics, transport- is in line with the current needs and challenges of international-focused companies.
+The triple-sectoral approach -international trade, logistics, international transport- is in line with the current needs of the companies and challenges of our global world.

 Management skills in tune with business reality

 You’ll learn how to develop an overview of key issues, gain a deeper understanding of the operational and strategic challenges related to international trade and logistics, and learn about port management and strategy as well.

 You’ll master the business strategies related to global logistics and trade, from breaking into foreign markets to managing physical flows and information.
 You’ll learn how to integrate digitised techniques into operations management, as well as the basic concepts related to international transport and logistics, international transport law and customs operations.